Here I share with you some tips for pan frying the perfect steak. I’ve also got the most gorgeous creamy mushroom sauce recipe to pair alongside!

 - Bring steak to room temp, then drizzle with olive oil and give a heavy seasoning of salt & pepper.

 - Bring a ‘heavy duty’ pan or cast iron skillet to very high temp, then lay down your steaks (pan must be hot!)
 Don’t push down or move the steak.
 For medium rare with a steak approx 2cm thick fry for 2 mins, or until the sighting of blood emerges through the upper surface.
-Then flip.
+Then flip and fry for 1min.

 - Lower temp to medium-high.
 Add mushrooms & fry for 1-2mins until soft, then add shallots.
 Fry for another couple of minutes until they pick up colour, then remove herbs & garlic.